Radio Apac

 16 February 2026, 2:23 pm

-By, Daniel Odongo
+By Daniel Odongo

-Speaking during the handover, the Executive Director of Catharine PHL Sickle Cell Support Initiative, Mr Daniel Roy Odur, said research indicates a high prevalence of sickle cell disease in Lango sub-region, particularly in Apac District.
+Speaking during the handover, the Executive Director of the Catharine PHL Sickle Cell Support Initiative, Mr Daniel Roy Odur, said research indicates a high prevalence of sickle cell disease in the Lango sub-region, particularly in Apac District.

-He explained that the new machine delivers test results within 8 to 15 minutes, eliminating delays previously experienced when samples had to be transported to Kampala, where results could take weeks.
+He explained that the new machine delivers test results within 8 to 15 minutes, eliminating the delays previously experienced when samples had to be transported to Kampala, where results could take weeks.

 The Medical Superintendent of Apac Hospital, Dr James Okullu, described the situation as alarming, revealing that hospital records from April last year indicate at least 354 children diagnosed with sickle cell disease.